-The opennwa::query namespace provides a large number of functions for retrieving information about an Nwa's transitions.
+The wali::nwa::query namespace provides a large number of functions for retrieving information about an NWA's transitions.
 The questions answered by these functions are of the form, e.g., "what are all symbols that appear on a return transition where the call predecessor state is s1 and the return site state is s1?"